darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Base/2. Components/Brokers/Kafka.md

 ## Broker

 `Kafka clusters` consist of multiple servers for high-availability needs, known as `brokers`.
 These are the actual machines and instances ***running the Kafka process***.
-Each broker can host a set of partitions and handle requests to write and read events to these partitions.
-They also help in message data replicated across partitions.
+Each broker holds a number of partitions and each of these partitions can be either a leader (primary) or a replica for a topic.
+All writes and reads to a topic go through the leader and the leader coordinates updating replicas with new data.
+If a leader fails, a replica takes over as the new leader.
 ![Pasted image 20231019231915](../../../../../_Attachments/Pasted%20image%2020231019231915.png)
 !!
 For fault tolerance partitions can be replicated.
 The number of replicas / **replication factor** can be configured globally or individually for each topic.